Peppermint Pretties {a Christmas Cookie recipe}

 enjoy!!

-what goodies have you been baking?
+What goodies have you been baking?

 Hi!
-I'm Linda, the craft addict and the girl behind Craftaholics Anonymous, a craft and DIY blog.
+I'm Linda, the craft addict behind Craftaholics Anonymous®, a craft blog.
 Crafting is cheaper than therapy, right?
-When not crafting, I can be found chasing my 2 small {but very energetic!} boys.
-Or hunting down designer fabric.
+When I'm not DIYing something, I can be found taxiing around our 4 crazy kids or working out.
 Or shoe shopping... because you can never have too many shoes!
 Happy crafting! ♥

 Your email address will not be published.